One state is rewriting the rulebook to help developing countries adapt.

 The LDCF is a critical finance account exclusively focused on supporting climate adaptation projects in the 49 Least Developed Countries in the world.
 These communities are the most vulnerable to climate impacts, and have the least resources to adapt and protect themselves.
 Oxfam has been a long-time supporter of climate finance because it is an effective tool to help those whose lives are on the line because of climate change.

 The bill was recently referred to the Massachusetts Joint Revenue Committee, and at the first public hearing on October 31st, Oxfam America will be testifying in support of the bill.
-We believe that there are several key benefits of this bill and its approach:
+We believe that there are many key benefits of this bill and its approach:

 First, it helps the world’s most vulnerable.
 All funds raised through the bill will go to a special fund focused on supporting those who are most vulnerable to climate change and who have the least resources to protect themselves.
 These projects can strengthen resiliency to future extreme weather events and build capacity at a local level to improve responses.
 This can save lives and improve livelihoods.